Rome in a Day - A Travel Guide

 Where to get great pizza in Rome

 I had asked a friend of mine who is often in Rome for recommendations of places to eat that weren’t overpriced and super touristy.
 Based on where we were staying, she suggested heading to the Monti area, as it’s reasonably central, but just far away enough from the tourist stuff that locals also hang out there.
 We wanted pizza and prosecco (when in Rome, etc…) so I did a quick google search and liked the sound of Alle Carrette (Via della Madonna dei Monti, 95, 00184 Roma).
 We had a lovely wander from our apartment (so lucky with the weather, it was really warm) past some ancient ruins, to the restaurant.
 And it was lovely!
 Bargain prosecco (yay!), and massive, crispy, wood-fired pizzas, which ranged from €6 - €9.
-We also had supplì to start, as I was told you can’t go to Rome without trying this quintessentially Roman snack.
+We also had supplì to start, as I was told you can’t go to Rome without trying this classic Roman snack.
 It’s similar to arancini - basically a fried ball of rice with either vegetable or meat filling and mozzarella - and is absolutely marvellous.
 I failed to take any photos as I was too busy stuffing my face with molten cheesy goodness.

 Trevi Fountain